Finur: Thanks for your words. May they be your last. Thanks for sentimentality so nauseating that no living creature could possibly take it seriously.

 - Ouran High School Host Club's Suou Tamaki fits this pretty well.
 He's easily moved to tears by heartfelt or tragic stories, or just by looking at Haruhi whom he fawns and gushes over pretty much every chance he gets.
 She finds his fawning quite annoying, though.
 Despite Tamaki's sad past he's very optimistic and urges those around him to see the glass half full, rather than half empty.

-- Fullmetal Alchemist: Alex Louis Armstrong has all the the hallmarks of one, including the Manly Tears
+- Fullmetal Alchemist: Alex Louis Armstrong has all the hallmarks of one, including the Manly Tears.

 - Parodied by none other then Kumagawa in Medaka Box, crying tears of joy that someone is reforming him and setting him on the right path when really he's beaten to death lying in a pool of his own blood then thanking his friends for saving him when they just broke his arms.
 He's always smiling.
 Note this is not his real personality and it is post Heel–Face Turn.